 “I... was going to go back and sleep...”

 “What?
 Are you kidding me?”
-Terra sounded angry, but she was more surprised than anything.
+Terra had the feeling that Diode's response should have made her angry, but what she actually felt was surprise.
 “Without even seeing each other off properly?”

-“I’m sorry, my apologies for that.
+“I’m sorry, you have my apologies for that.
 Good work today,” Diode said, shrinking somewhat.
-At this point, greeting each other like that was totally inappropriate.
-Terra leaned over yet again.
+Exchanging pleasantries was totally inappropriate by this point.

 “Forgive you?
 Forgive you for what?”

-“And making it all worse, because I couldn't hold my own with that trashy officer, he made fun of your marriage troubles and treated you like you're pitiful.
-It was all so c-cruel, Terra-san, I couldn’t face you–”
+Diode's shoulders began to tremble while she hung her head.
+“And to make it all worse, that trashy officer made fun of your marriage troubles and treated you like you were hopeless because I couldn't hold my own against him.
+Those were all so c-cruel, Terra-san.
+I couldn’t face you–”

 “Woah woah, nononono!”
-In a panic, Terra pulled out a handkerchief and held the girl’s shoulder.
+Terra pulled out a handkerchief in panic and held the girl’s shoulder.
 “Please don’t cry!
 Let’s eat, okay?”

 Diode nodded.

-A half-dozen options for a superb, tasteful restaurant vanished with Diode’s sobs.
-In a time like this, Terra only knew one restaurant—the old and unsophisticated, but tolerant, family-style beer hall.
+A half-dozen options for a classy restaurant vanished with Diode’s sobs.
+Terra knew there was only one restaurant for a time like this—the old, unsophisticated, but discerning family-style beer hall.
 They descended along the radial axis of the disk-shaped clan ship until they reached World’s End Board.

-Terra took Diode to a secluded spot in the shadow of a huge support column; there, a window with a direct view into space made it seem as if they really were on a platform at world’s end, ready to dive off.
-For the moment, she only ordered drinks, which were printed in an instant and brought out by the waiter.
-Terra didn’t sit facing the girl, but instead brought a seat close to her side while encouraging her to drink something.
+Terra took Diode to a secluded spot in the shadow of a huge support column.
+A window there provided an unobstructed view of space, which made it seem as if they really were on a diving board at the world’s end, ready to jump.
+She ordered only drinks for the moment, which the waiter printed and brought out in an instant.
+Instead of sitting across from the girl, Terra pulled up a seat at her side and encouraged her to drink something.

 “You’re right.”
 Terra quickly calmed herself and backed off.
 “The thread, did it snap?
 It’s been three days already.”